 2. Accept Yourself As You Are

 That said, you still want to accept yourself as you are.
 I went to university for neuroscience.
 By second year, I had failed a mandatory class that I knew there was no chance of me mastering.
 I studied my butt off in that class and was nowhere near a passing grade.
 It was devastating.
 However, that failure led to my current path.
 And I’m much happier doing this.
 Maybe you’ll never be a world-class violinist or as great at physics as Einstein, but you can still contribute to society in a meaningful way.
 And you’re still an important part of the world.
-Your actions make a difference in the world… even if they don’t seem like they do.
+Your actions make a difference in the world, even if they don’t seem like they do.
 When you feel inferior, remember acceptance as an important virtue.

 3. Compliment Others